Compliance Training - Details

 Focused on Your Convenience: How does First Consulting & Administration deliver this training?

-Recordkeeping for each webinar or online training session will be provided so you will have documentation available for inspection by your regulator.
+Recordkeeping for online training sessions will be provided so you will have documentation available for inspection by your regulator.
 Each trainee must score 70% on the course test after the online training to receive their certification of course completion.
 Copies of the training presentation will also be available for your records.

-Note, that this online training is expressly intended for employees of insurance companies such as underwriters, call center personnel, claims handlers and other integral personnel.
+Note, that this online training is expressly intended for employees of insurance companies such as underwriters, call center personnel, claims handlers and other integral personnel, as well as TPA employees who provide the same services.
 It is not intended for Special Investigative Unit (SIU) members, agents or registered representatives of the insurance company, and will not give continuing education credits.

-Contact Us today for additional information or to schedule a free demo.
+Contact Us today for additional information or to schedule a free preview.